 Fees can and are split based on the circumstances.
 The quick rule of thumb is that if a real estate professional did not do the work, they should not get the fee.
-For example, if a realtor receives a loan application and does nothing more than pass it on to the loan officer, they may not receive a fee.
-However, if they provide at least five additional services regarding that loan application, they may receive a fee.
+For example, if a Realtor® receives a loan application and does nothing more than pass it on to the loan officer, he or she may not receive a fee.
+However, if the Realtor® provides at least five additional services regarding that loan application, a fee may be paid.
 According to II.
 RESPA Policy Statement 1999-1, these services include:

 “(a) Taking information from the borrower and filling out the application;

 (b) Analyzing the prospective borrower’s income and debt and pre-qualifying the prospective borrower to determine the maximum mortgage that the prospective borrower can afford;

 (c) Educating the prospective borrower in the home buying and financing process, advising the borrower about the different types of loan products available, and demonstrating how closing costs and monthly payments could vary under each product;

 (d) Collecting financial information (tax returns, bank statements) and other related documents that are part of the application process;